vseryakov/backendjs/README.md

 ## Connections

-The connections API maintains two tables `bk_connection` and `bk_reference` for links between accounts of any type. bk_connection table maintains my links, i.e. when i make explicit connection to other account, and bk_reference table is automatically updated with reference for that other account that i made a connection with it.
+The connections API maintains two tables `bk_connection` and `bk_reference` for links between accounts of any type. bk_connection table maintains my links, i.e. when i make explicit connection to other account, and bk_reference table is automatically updated with reference for that other account that I made a connection with it.
 No direct operations on bk_reference is allowed.

 This is implemented by the `connections` module from the core.
 To enable this functionality specify `-allow-modules=bk_connections`.